Developing a Research Topic

 - Why? – discuss why your topic matters.
 What is a specific outcome, impact, or implication?
 Examine specific reasons why something happens or happened.

 You could also take a general topic and focus it by phrasing it as a question or statement.

 Adolescent Sexuality --

 Does the age at which adolescents become sexually active impact their educational achievement?

 Peer pressure has a negative impact on teenagers’ sexual risk taking.

 Need more help?
-Ask at the Information Desk
+Ask at the Service Desk

-The staff at the information desk will be able to help you choose a starting point or refine your topic to a manageable size.
+The staff at the service desk will be able to help you choose a starting point or refine your topic to a manageable size.